teamg4it/g4it/services/documentation/content/2-functional-documentation/use_cases/uc_digital_services/uc3_add_visualize_equipments/uc3_add_visualize_network/import_network_via_button.md

 ## Description

-This use case allows a **project team** to upload Network equipments by importing the files, into a digital service previously created.
+This use case allows a **project team** to upload Network equipments by importing the files, into a digital service version previously created.
 The file type is **physical equipment**.

 The files should be in `.csv` or `.xlsx` format.
 For **CSV files** specifically, both commas and semicolons are